Yapibe/PEANUT/README.md

 - **Mann-Whitney Test:** <br>
     Non-parametric test to compare differences between two independent groups.

+- **Permutation Test:** <br>
+    Empirically evaluates the significance of observed pathway scores by generating a null distribution.

 - **FDR Correction:** <br>
     Adjusts p-values to account for multiple testing, controlling the false discovery rate.

 ## Plot Explanation
 The output plots display pathway trends across conditions:
 - **Colored Bars**: Show the mean score for each pathway in a given condition.
 - **Solid Bars**: Indicate significant pathways based on the FDR threshold.
 - **Text File**: Includes full details on p-values, trends, and significant genes.